fhinkel/PerformanceProfiling/slides/inline-cache.md

 ##  Inline Caches

-Fast path to quickly do a dynamic operation.
+Fast path for property access.

+Cache the fast path for "similar" objects at call site.

 ICs can have different states:
 * monomorphic: 1 kind of object